 5 Ways to Make Moving With a Dog a Little Less Ruff

-Moving is stressful enough for a human (boxes, packing, logistics…oh my!), but it might also make your pup feel a little anxious.
-But don’t worry— just like you can prepare yourself and your kids for making the leap, you can help your four-legged family member get adjusted pre- and post-move.
+Moving is stressful enough for a human (boxes, packing, logistics…oh my!), but it might also make your pup feel a bit anxious.
+But don’t worry—just like you can prepare yourself and your kids for making the leap, you can help your four-legged family member adjust pre- and post-move.
 Here’s where to start:

 1. Find a dog-friendly community

-Look for other dogs, of course, but also see how people respond to your dog.
-Are people quick to pet your pup and share pics of their furry family member?
-Do local restaurants offer up bowls of water and treats as dogs stroll by?
-These are A+ signs you’re in a dog-friendly community— so don’t be afraid to ask for recs on everything from vets to pet sitters to fresh dog food deliveries.
+In your search for the perfect dog-friendly community, pay attention to how people respond to your dog.
+Are they eager to pet your pup and share photos of their own furry companions?
+Do local restaurants offer water bowls and treats for passing dogs?
+These are excellent signs that you’ve found a dog-friendly neighborhood.
+Feel free to ask for recommendations on various pet-related services, including vets, pet sitters, and fresh dog food deliveries.

 2. Search for welcoming towns

 While it’s great to welcome your dog inside, many families want their pup in on all the action, from vacations to meals to shopping.
-Check BringFido for lists of the top dog-friendly activities and restaurants worldwide—including dog parks where your pup can make some new friends of their own.
-If you’re looking for dog-friendly stores in your new neighborhood, this list is a perfect place to start.
+Whether you’re moving with your dog or going on a trip, check BringFido for lists of the top dog-friendly activities and restaurants worldwide—including dog parks where your pup can make some new friends of their own.
+This list is a great place to start if you’re looking for dog-friendly stores in your new neighborhood.

 3. Help him get cozy…